tulicha/vdc-dns/README.md

   - Check logs: cat /var/log/syslog
   - Enable service: sudo systemctl enable named
   - test from other machine: host \<domain name\> \<server ip\>

-## Explanation of BIND9 configuration files

-### Zone files

-$TTL 3600
-#For how long should be considered helthy in DNS Cache

-$Origin example.net
-#Domain name

-@ SOA ns1.example.net. admin.example.net. ( # Start of authority, primary DNS, Admin's email
-            2022042801                            # Convetnion is yyyymmdd\<Two digits for changes in one day\>
-            3600                                  # In this interval slave servers ask primary for changes 1800         			  # If failure nex try in 604800      			  # If primary down, how long should be entry considered healthy 86400                                 # If ttl not set this will be used )
-            NS  ns1.example.net. 		  # Define nameserver(s) serving this domain

-ns1.example.net.
-A       169.254.0.1       # Glue entry for nameserver
-                    AAAA    2001:0db8::00ab   # Glue entry for nameserver

-@       	    A       169.254.0.2      # Define the IP address for the domain AAAAA   2001:0db8::00ac  # Define the IPv6 address for the domain
-                    TXT     "Set message for this domain"

-www		    CNAME   webovky          # Define nickname webovky		    A	    169.254.0.3
-		    AAAA    2001:0db8::34

-@	            MX      0	mx1.example.net. # Define mail server with priority 0 (lower = better)
-@                   MX      0       .                # The domain does not accept emails

-25                  PTR     some.server.example.net.  # Set PTR for reverse DNS
- 						      # Reverse DNS needs separate zones!

 ## Possible improvements